Aliases for GCG Gene

 GCG (Glucagon) is a Protein Coding gene.
-Diseases associated with GCG include hypoglycemia and dumping syndrome.
-Among its related pathways are Signaling by GPCR and Metabolism.
-GO annotations related to this gene include identical protein binding and hormone activity.
+Diseases associated with GCG include Hyperglycemia and Hypoglycemia.
+Among its related pathways are Peptide hormone metabolism and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and hormone activity.

 UniProtKB/Swiss-Prot for GCG Gene